M8ias/MC-LAB-IMPROVEMENTS/CSAD/csad_actuator_driver/README.md

 # C/S Arctic Drillship
 Contains ROS packages for the CSAD.

-To use this library copy all folders (csad_actuator_driver, dynamixel_sdk, mx106_driver and pca9685_driver) into the source folder of a catkin workspace. run catkin_make in the workspace to build the packages.
+To use this library copy folders: csad_actuator_driver, dynamixel_sdk into the source folder of a catkin workspace. run catkin_make in the workspace to build the packages.
 ```
 catkin_make
 ```